 This bill amends the Public Health Code of Michigan, specifically sections 16105 and 16106, to clarify definitions and licensing requirements related to health professions.
-Notably, it introduces the term "health profession specialty field license," which is defined as an authorization for individuals who have met specific qualifications established by the Michigan board of dentistry.
-The bill also specifies that individuals holding a dental specialty certification as of December 23, 2002, are considered to hold this specialty field license and can renew it based on their certification's expiration.
-Additionally, the bill modifies the definition of "license" to clarify that it does not include a health profession specialty field license.
+Notably, it introduces the term "health profession specialty field license," which is an authorization for individuals who have met specific qualifications established by the Michigan board of dentistry.
+The bill also specifies that individuals holding a dental specialty certification as of December 23, 2002, are considered to hold this specialty field license and can renew it upon expiration.
+Additionally, the definitions of "incompetence" and "invasive bodily examination" are updated to enhance clarity in the context of health professions.

 Statutes affected: